bartohz/16encoder/README.md

-# 16encoder - A handwired 4x4 Macropad with an Encoder and Vial Support
+# 16encoder - 4x4 Macropad with an Encoder and Vial Support